MHA2001/results_summary/README.md

 ### What I learned

-1.any margin with the elements that have vw , vh make scrollbar vertically and horizontally.
+1. any margin with the elements that have vw , vh make scrollbar vertically and horizontally.

-2.the best way to align items with each other is use of flexbox 3.start coding from overall structure to the details is really good approach vs get drown with details in first place 4.I really need to practice. really!! :)
+2. the best way to align items with each other is use of flexbox

+3. start coding from overall structure to the details is really good approach vs get drown with details in first place

+4. I really need to practice. really!! :)

 ### Continued development